Senior Lecturer in English Literature

 - 01695 584256

-I am currently Reader in English Literature at Edge Hill University, having taught at the universities of York, Manchester, Liverpool, Liverpool John Moores, and, most recently, at the University of Salford, where I lectured in Contemporary British Poetry.
+Currently at Edge Hill University, I have taught at the universities of York, Manchester, Liverpool, Liverpool John Moores, and, most recently, at the University of Salford, where I lectured in Contemporary British Poetry.

 I gained my BA in English Literature, my MA (with Distinction) from Bristol University, and was awarded my PhD by the University of York.